lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 03:06 PM)_

-> It’s simple, they fit on your wrist and there’s a lever inside when you pull it KAPOW flames shoot
+> It's simple, they fit on your wrist and there's a lever inside when you pull it KAPOW flames shoot

 **Zander** _(28-Oct-18 03:07 PM)_